dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-I changed the orange outline to come in at point 6 instead of point 5 because i just didnt like the way they looked around the border/outside of the diamond.
+I added a fill on the second pattern from level 6 to give a bit more colour variation in the background as it was looking flat.

 The progression is now as follows: